Sierra sunshine, adventurous rafting and spectacular Shasta views.

 - What are the arrival and departure airports for my child's trip?

 Your child will fly to and from San Francisco International Airport (SFO).
-We will provide more specific travel information once we have placed your child on a program.
+We will provide more specific travel information once we have placed your child on a trip.

 - How often will my child have access to showers and laundry?